suffs811/the-terminator/README.md

 stage 4 - report writing

 # credit
+the terminator was created by suffs811 / https://github.com/suffs811.

 directory-list.txt is taken from directory-list-2.3-small.txt.
 Copyright 2007 James Fisher.
 This work is licensed under the Creative Commons